blcxtranslations/blcx/_translated/chapter-0033.md

 He did not want a situation where he did not have enough pills to purchase the skill he wanted!

-After finished purifying the pills, Lin Xuan prepared to leave.
+After he finished purifying the pills, Lin Xuan prepared to leave.
 He first organized his wealth and items.
 He had in total: twenty eight spirit stones, three spirit tools, and in addition, he also had dozens of seals of the five elements.

 These items and the purified pills must be kept on his person.
 Firstly it would stop him from worrying about them, and secondly, on this trip, only god knows if he would meet danger.
 With these items, his power would also be greater.